KoduGameLab/KoduGameLab.github.io/downloads/index.md

 Both the Microsoft Store build and the Desktop builds store the user's levels in the same location so you can freely switch between them without losing any work.

+## XNA 4.0
+Microsoft has recently stopped making the XNA 4.0 redistributable available for download.
+If you install Kodu via the .MSI package you will need this.
+It comes included as part of the .EXE installer.
+You can now get the XNA 4 redistributable package here: [XNA 4 Redist](https://kodugamelab.blob.core.windows.net:443/blob/xnafx40_redist.msi)

 ## Legacy Versions
 If you need a specific version of Kodu, email <KoduSupport@InfiniteInstant.com>.
 I have most of the older versions and will make them available as needed.